jamescross91/kaa-zeppelin-sample/README.md

 **Cassandra configuration instruction**

-1. If you use our sandbox need to upgrade cassandra to the last version(now is 2.2.4).
-Please add new repositories from [documentations](http://wiki.apache.org/cassandra/DebianPackaging)
+1. If you use Kaa Sandbox 0.7.4 and below, you will have to upgrade Cassandra to the latest version (now is 2.2.4).
+Please add new repositories from [documentation](http://wiki.apache.org/cassandra/DebianPackaging)

    ```
    $ sudo apt-get update